 \subsection{Uniform estimate}

-We first look for a upper a priori bound for $\f_t$.
+We first look for an upper a priori bound for $\f_t$.
 We recall that for $A>0$ sufficiently large.
-It follows from~\cite[Theorem 3.4]{guedj2021quasi} (see also~\cite{kolodziej2015weak}) that there exists a constant $c$ and a bounded $A\omega_X$-psh function $\phi$ normalized by $\inf_X\phi=0$ such that
+It follows from~\cite{tosatti2010complex} that there exist a constant $c$ and a smooth $A\omega_X$-psh function $\Phi$ normalized by $\inf_X\Phi=0$ such that

 \begin{proposition} For any $(t,x)\in[0,T]\times X$, there exists a uniform constant $C>0$ such that